daniel-san/teste-invillia/README.md

 ```

 ## Starting the application
-The application can be started using sail by running the command:
+The application can be started using ```sail``` by running the command:
 ```
 sail up laravel.test mysql redis or sail up -d laravel.test mysql redis
 ```
+The first execution of this command will take some time while docker builds the containers for the web application, mysql and redis.

 ```laravel.test``` is the name of the service created inside the ```docker-compose.yml``` file.
 This name can be configured, along with other values that are used during the creation of the containers when using ```sail```, inside the ```.env``` file:
 ```